msg-CareerPaths/angular-training/chapters/000-introduction.md

 # Angular Training Introduction

 ## Description

 First, I would like to start by emphasizing with reader that the following read is quite verbose, but I would like to ask that you read the following carefully.

 This is a roadmap/training for a introduction into the Angular Framework consisting of several steps.
 In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.

-In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.
+In parallel, a simple application will be built with the learned concepts: the _Online Shop_ application.
 After the learning material for a given step was sufficiently explored either some new functionality will be added to this application or old functionality will be refactored.

 ## Working Mode

 All the code written must be published on GitHub.

-- Create your own repository on your personal account and give access to your mentor (make sure you specify your name in case you have an esoteric username).
+- Create a repository on your personal GitHub account and grant access to your mentors.
+(Be sure to specify your name if your username is weird).
 - Commits must be pushed when each individual chapter is finished.
-- [Create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `master` branch **before starting work**.
+- [Create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `main` branch **before starting work**.
-- **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `master` branch.
-Inform them in your **daily standup** of this or through a PM.
+- **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `main` branch.
+Add the mentors as reviewers.
-- **Once the Pull Request is approved** by the mentors, merge it into `main` and create another branch from master to continue work.
+- **Once the Pull Request is approved** by the mentors, merge it into `main` and create another branch from `main` to continue working.
-- Take care to delete your `develop` branch then, go back inside your IDE to `main` and update it (git pull)
+- After merging, delete your `develop` branch.
+Then, update your `main` branch by pulling the latest changes (git pull).
-- Carry on your work by creating another `develop` branch and working on it
+- Carry on your work by creating another `develop` branch and work on it.
-- Repeat ad infinitum (until the training has ended)
+- Keep repeating this process until the training is completed.

 ## Environment Setup

 On your local machine install the following:

-- You need to install [NodeJS](https://nodejs.org/en/) (recommended for most user version, 18.16.0 at moment of writing)
+- You need to install [NodeJS](https://nodejs.org/en/) (LTS recommended).
-- You will need an IDE (Integrated Development Environment) so you can code
+- You will need an IDE (Integrated Development Environment) to write and manage your code.
   - [VSCode](https://code.visualstudio.com/download)
   - [Webstorm](https://www.jetbrains.com/webstorm/) as an alternative to VSCode.
 Note if you are still a student you can use your student license on it, otherwise you can use the 30 days trial.
 - You need to have [Git](https://git-scm.com) installed on your computer.
-- Have also [Notepad++](https://notepad-plus-plus.org/downloads/) for a nicer basic file editing experience

 ## Online Shop

-We will create a very basic online shop to showcase the functionalities of the Angular framework.
+You will create a basic online shop that will showcase the functionalities of the Angular framework, building the front-end on top of the backend implemented during the Spring Training.
-The application will simply browse through a catalog of products.
+The application will allow users to browse a catalog of products.
 It will support the following functional requirements:

-- Listing the products,
+- Listing products
-- Adding a new product,
+- Adding a new product
-- Updating an existing product,
+- Updating an existing product
-- Deleting a product.
+- Deleting a product

-The online shop has a "shopping cart" functionality:
+The online shop will also have a "shopping cart" functionality:

-- The user may add items into the cart,
+- The user can add items to the cart
-- He may increment and decrement the quantity of each product or even remove a product completely from the cart,
+- The user can increment and decrement the quantity of each product or even remove a product completely from the cart
-- Lastly, he can check out the cart and place an order (resulting in the creation of an order in the backend).
+- Lastly, he can check out the cart and place an order (resulting in the creation of an order in the backend)

-### Mock Backend
-A mock backend alongside the instruction for starting it can be found [here](https://github.com/msg-CareerPaths/mock-backend).

 ### UI Design

-Mockups describing the user interface structure can be found in the [mockup's](../mockups/mockups.pdf) folder.
+Mockups describing the user interface structure can be found in the [mockups](../mockups/mockups.pdf) folder.
 These mockups should be used as a guideline, but improvements or deviations from them is allowed.

 ## Notes

 - If you find any link broken, **please** inform your mentor to give you an alternative.
-- Try to speed up the videos to *1.5x/2x* if you find them too slow.
+- Try to speed up the videos to _1.5x/2x_ if you find them too slow.
 - Try to connect to the Backend from the Spring Training if you have training completed (you might need to change the port for your requests)

 ## Timeline

 This timeline is just for guidance, take time to understand the concepts before moving on.

 - **Day 1**: Chapter 0, Chapter 1, Chapter 2, Chapter 3